 If the original has been destroyed and cannot be returned or lost whilst being posted to the university then it will be treated as a lost certificate.

 The University can replace lost certificates at a charge of £30.
-If you require a replacement, please get in touch using the contact details below and we will send you a Declaration Form.
-This must be completed, countersigned by a solicitor, commissioner for oaths or magistrate, and returned before we can issue a duplicate certificate.
+If you require a replacement, please email firstname.lastname@example.org and we will send you a Declaration Form.

-The University can replace a lost transcript at a cost of £12 for the first copy and £2 for each additional copy,when ordered in the same transaction.
-Requests must be made directly to your Student Hub.
+The University can replace a lost transcript at a cost of £12 for the first copy and £2 for each additional copy when ordered in the same transaction.
+Requests must be made directly to you.

 Certified copies of your Certificate

 The University can supply certified copies of your certificate at a cost of £12 for the first copy and £2 for each additional copy when ordered in the same transaction.
 These can only be supplied after the original certificate has been issued.
 If you require certified copies, please email email@example.com.